 How Effective Hiring Can Make You Money

-We’re cruising into the last couple weeks of the year.
-If you’re like me, you’re planning for the year ahead, and likely, that includes your staffing plans.
+If you’re like me, you may be planning for the year ahead, and that likely includes your staffing plans.
 Who will be leaving due to retirement?
 What positions will need to be added in order to meet your goals?

 If you have positions to fill, that means you’ll need to do some hiring.
 Do you see the cost of hiring a new employee as an expense or an investment?